Very often, discord in the divorce process stems from power inequality, both real and perceived.

-Further deepening Hannah’s despair was the couple’s three-year old daughter.
+Further deepening Hannah’s despair were her concerns over the couple’s three-year old daughter.
 Hannah’s wife carried the baby and Hannah adopted her at birth.
-Hannah’s wife was posturing for a greater percentage of time-sharing with their child because she is the biological mother, and Hannah is not.
+Hannah’s wife was posturing for a greater percen wife of seven years informed her tage of time-sharing with their child because she is the biological mother, and Hannah is not.

 It amazed me how well Hannah was outwardly holding up only three weeks post bomb-drop.
 When I told her that, she gave me a mirthless laugh and replied, “it’s an act.”
 She then explained to me that she was in the weak position in the divorce because “I have no choices in this.
 Because she is leaving me.”
 What? (cue the oh-hell-no bells in my head).

-Hannah’s case is an important reminder that the perception the spouse with the most assets or income is more “powerful” than the other spouse in a divorce is merely that, a perception.
+Hannah’s situation is an important reminder that the perception the spouse with the most assets or income is more “powerful” than the other spouse in a divorce is merely that, a perception.

 Because Hannah’s wife temporarily had the upper hand over Hannah’s emotions in the marriage, Hannah also believed she had no voice in the who, when, what, and how decisions about the divorce process.
 More importantly, she was over-looking her own valuable input as to decisions about the healthy restructure of her family.